allanshak/POS-Awesome/README.md

 ## POS AWESOME

-### An open-source Point of Sale for [Erpnext](https://github.com/frappe/erpnext) using [Vue.js](https://github.com/vuejs/vue) and [Vuteify](https://github.com/vuetifyjs/vuetify)
+### An open-source Point of Sale for [ERPNext](https://github.com/frappe/erpnext) using [Vue.js](https://github.com/vuejs/vue) and [Vuetify](https://github.com/vuetifyjs/vuetify)

 ---

 ### Main Features

-1. Supports Erpnext Version 12 & 13
+1. Supports ERPNext Version 12 & 13
 2. User friendly and provides a good user experience and speed of use
 3. The cashier has the option of either using list view or card view during sales transactions.
-Card view shows the images of the items
+Card view shows the images of the items.
 4. Supports enqueue invoice submission after printing the receipt for faster processing
 5. Supports batch & serial numbering
 6. Supports batch based pricing
 7. Supports UOM specific barcode and pricing
 8. Supports sales of scale (weighted) products
 9. Ability to make returns from POS
 10. Supports Making returns for either cash or customer credit
 11. Supports using customer credit note for payment
 12. Supports credit sales